canonical/subiquity/documentation/autoinstall-reference.md

 #### Supported layouts

-The two supported layouts at the time of writing are "lvm" and "direct".
+The supported layouts at the time of writing are "lvm", "lvm_use_all_space" and "direct".

     storage:
       layout:
         name: lvm
+    storage:
+      layout:
+        name: lvm_use_all_space
     storage:
       layout:
         name: direct